robertoporta/LAN/README.md

 </p>

 <h1>Leaf–Spine Campus LAN with VLAN Segmentation, Inter-VLAN Routing, EtherChannel, and Upstream Routing</h1>
-This lab implements a leaf–spine campus network architecture to demonstrate scalable Layer 3 design principles used in modern enterprise environments.
-Two distribution (spine) Layer 3 switches form the core of the network, handling routing between VLANs and upstream connectivity.
-Two access (leaf) switches provide endpoint connectivity, with all client devices connected at the edge layer.
-Redundant uplinks between access and distribution switches are configured using EtherChannel (LACP) to improve bandwidth and provide link resilience.
-An edge router forwards traffic to an upstream ISP router, which simulates external internet connectivity using a loopback interface.
-This design demonstrates scalable routing, redundancy, VLAN segmentation, and hierarchical network architecture principles.
+This lab builds and configures a full leaf–spine Layer 3 network topology with dual spine switches, dual leaf switches, VLAN segmentation, and OSPF dynamic routing for end-to-end connectivity.
+The spine switches act as the core, while the leaf switches provide access-layer connectivity for end devices.
+All links use /30 subnets, and OSPF advertises only directly connected networks for precise routing.
+Redundant uplinks ensure high availability.
+An ISP router simulates internet connectivity using a loopback address (8.8.8.8), allowing verification of external reachability from within the network.
 </p>